rodolfoamancio/spark_pyspark_bidgata_course/README.md

 ## Organization
 - notes: mainly .md files with notes from installations, configurations etc
-- notebooks: .ipynb files with examples from the lectures
+- notebooks: .ipynb and .md files with notes from lectures
 - data: supplementary files